Skycoder42/QtModules/README.md

 ![](./images/add_repo_02.png "Go to repositories")

-Now go to the repositories and add a new entry under the `User defined repositories`.
+Now go to the repositories and add a new entry under the `User defined repositories` section.
+If you are using a newer version of the installer, that is disabled because the installer only uses temporary repositories.
+In that case, you have to uncheck the `Use temporary repositories only` before you can add it.
+Please not that if thats the case for you, you will have to uncheck this box **every time** you start installer again.
+This is annoying, but sadly nothing can be done against this for now.

 ![](./images/add_repo_03.png "Add the repository")